-I grew up in a part of England that along its coastline a lot of fine sandy beaches are to be found and thus sand was always a part of my life.
+I grew up in a part of England that along its coastline a lot of fine sandy beaches are to be found & thus sand was always a part of my life.
 I am no beach bum by any means, for me sitting or lying in the sun is connected with boredom pure but warm sand between your toes on a sunny day near the sea is definitely a piece of living standard.
 As a kid I loved to be on the coast especially in Newquay or Carbis Bay on the north coast of Cornwall.
-Our nearest beach was just a couple of miles away at Portreath and even in Summer this was an uncrowded beach with fine, light beige sand.
-I am sure that these memories have remained with me until now strengthening my pursuit of these endless horizons.
+Our nearest beach was just a couple of miles away at Portreath & even in Summer this was an uncrowded beach with fine, light beige sand.
+I am sure that these memories have strengthened my pursuit of these endless horizons.

 A recent trip to Dubai this year took me to the desert region in the near to Al Ain to Al Faqa.
 Al Faqa is a known meeting point for “Dune Bashing” where groups of tourists are driven over sand dunes in off road vehicles the likes of Toyota Landcruisers or quad bikes, a popular tourist attraction.
 This takes place in an area of the desert open to such activities but generally the desert is a huge preservation area guarded by the governments of Dubai & Abu Dhabi.
 The reason for this is to conserve the varied wildlife to be found there.
 I was quite amazed on my bus trip to Al Ain to witness a fence lining the motorway for miles on both sides.